-Brad Bowser is in his seventh season at the helm of the Taylor softball program in 2017 and stands as the winningest coach in program history with a career record of 141-106.
+Brad Bowser is in his eighth season at the helm of the Taylor softball program in 2018 and stands as the winningest coach in program history with a career record of 180-124 after taking the Trojans to their second-ever NAIA National Tournament appearance in team history at the end of the 2017 season.
 Before being named head coach, Bowser served as an assistant under former head coach Robin Lockridge.

-After a 42-17 record during the 2014 campaign, Bowser guided the Trojans to the programs first back-to-back winning seasons with a 36-16 in 2015.
-The team posted a 26-8 conference record, which stands as the most conference wins in a season in program history.
+After a 42-17 record during the 2014 campaign, Bowser guided the Trojans to the program’s first back-to-back winning seasons with a 36-16 record in 2015.
 Davis Carter earned NAIA Second-Team All-American honors, just the third Taylor player to do so, and was named to the All-Crossroads League.
 Joining Carter on the All-Crossroads League was Alex Lovelace, while Lauren Ehle was named Honorable Mention.

 In 2014, Bowser and the Trojans completed the most successful season in program history with a final record of 42-17.
 Bowser was named Coach of the Year in the Crossroads League, while freshmen Lauren Ehle and Alex Lovelace earned Second-Team All-American recognition, the first Taylor players to ever do so.

 The Trojans set season school records in team batting average, runs scored, hits, home runs, and RBI, among others.
 Taylor also won its first ever regular season league title, its first league tournament title since 1999, and capped it all off with a dramatic win over Georgetown in the NAIA National Tournament, the first win for the program on the national stage.